-Not everyone has the luxury of having thier own place.
-With renovations being a common thing in Australia, people renting are faced with the dilemma of how to renovate in a non permanent basis putting into consideration that the place isn't entirely thiers.
+Not everyone has the luxury of having their own place.
+With renovations being a common thing in Australia, people renting are faced with the dilemma of how to renovate in a non-permanent basis putting into consideration that the place isn't entirely theirs.

 Dingy grout facelift

 There's a tool called a tile grout coating applicator.
 It looks like a shoe polish applicator Just tape the paint over your bathroom floor tile, wait 4 hours, then wipe away the excess and your floors are like new.